epo/tip-insights/README.md

 # TIP INSIGHTS
 This repository contains the notebooks published in the [Patent Knowledge News](https://www.epo.org/en/searching-for-patents/helpful-resources/patent-knowledge-news) as part of the series **TIP INSIGHTS**.
 These notebooks are intended to showcase the capabilities of TIP as a tool for data analysis.
-The note